mcraiha/CSharp-CommonSecrets/README.md

 Library and its source code are licensed under [Unlicense](LICENSE), so you might use these as you wish.

-## Version history
+## Version history of this document

-0.1 First public release (this has NOT happened yet)
+0.1 First public release